Deanna Barch

 Deanna Marie Barch is an American psychologist.
 She is a chair and professor of Psychological and Brain Sciences and the Gregory B. Couch Professor of Psychiatry at Washington University in St. Louis.
 Her research includes disorders such as schizophrenia, depression, cognitive and language deficits.
 She also focuses on behavioral, pharmacological, and neuroimaging studies with normal and clinical populations.
 Barch is a deputy editor at Biological Psychiatry.
-She previously served as editor-in-chief of Cognitive, Affective and Behavioral Neuroscience.
+She previously served as editor-in-chief of Cognitive, Affective, & Behavioral Neuroscience.

 Early life and education

 Barch was born and raised in St. Louis, Missouri.
-Growing up, she attended Parkway Central High School where she was a school newspaper editor, wrestler, and competed on the varsity track team.
+Growing up, she attended Parkway Central High School where she was a school newspaper editor and on the drill team.
 As a senior in 1983, she received a Corporate Merit Scholarship to attend either the University of Virginia or Northwestern University and major in child psychology.
-Barch received her Bachelor of Arts in psychology from Northwestern University in 1987 and her Master's degree and PhD in clinical psychology from the University of Illinois at Urbana–Champaign.
+Barch received her Bachelor of Arts in psychology from Northwestern University in 1987 and her Master's degree and PhD in clinical psychology from the University of Illinois Urbana-Champaign.
 Upon completing her PhD, Barch completed an internship and three-year postdoctoral fellowship in clinical psychology at the University of Pittsburgh School of Medicine under the guidance of Jonathan D. Cohen.
 While Barch completed her clinical internship in Pittsburgh, she worked as a therapist with mentally ill patients.
 However, she chose to not pursue it as a full-time career in order to continue her research aspirations.